By Seth Mercer on Oct 23, 2020 2:56:26 PM

 The dried concrete packed on your driver side tires is going to cause you to fight the steering wheel the whole way as the truck follows its newfound tendency to pull to the driver’s side.
 The concrete on those tires has thrown off the balance of the four rolling components of your vehicle, rendering it incapable of maintaining a straight course and raising the likelihood that a significant bill from the body shop is in your future.

-When you see material carryback caked up on the return run rollers of your belt conveyors, you’re looking at the exact same problem.
+When you see material carryback built up on the return run rollers of your belt conveyors, you’re looking at the exact same problem.

 Carryback is material that adheres to the belt past the discharge point of the head pulley and is carried back to the tail pulley on the return run.
 Carryback is typically material in its worst state; smaller particles with higher moisture content than the general cargo load.